29 Native Plants For North Carolina Gardens

 hardiness-zones hardiness zones 4 to 8

 This low-growing, thick-leaved plant makes an excellent ground cover.
 It grows best in full sun but tolerates partial shade.
-Soil should be average quality, well-drained, and medium moisture.
+Soil should be of average quality, well-drained, and of medium moisture.
 Use woodland stonecrop in a rock garden or along borders and edges of a perennial garden, butterfly garden, or native plant garden.

 Woodland stonecrop has thickened, succulent-like leaves.
 In spring, white star-shaped flowers bloom and attract butterflies and other insects.

 Woodland stonecrop will spread over time, making an attractive cluster to fill in shady gaps.
-Woodland stonecrop can grow quickly, but don’t worry about this plant taking over your garden, it is easily thinned by removing any unwanted new growths.
+Woodland stonecrop can grow quickly, but don’t worry about this plant taking over your garden.
+It is easily thinned by removing any unwanted new growths.

 Share This Post